Cpasjuste/uGamePad/README.md

 See [devices.cpp](src/devices.cpp)

 ## Testing/debug in linux with an xbox 360 controller

+A lot of work have been made to support linux for easier debugging (including rendering, flashfs, hid raw access, etc...).
+This allow, for example, adding support for new gamedads or add new functionality without actually using/having the device.

 `lsusb`
 ```
 Bus 003 Device 004: ID 24c6:550d ThrustMaster, Inc. Hori Gem Controller for Xbox 360